gabrielbarth/gemed-server/README.md

 ##  :mag_right:  Overview
 :us:
-This application was developed using ReactJS and TypeScript.
+This application was developed using Node.js and TypeScript.
 It functionalities is:

 - Routes to list, create, update and remove Internal Communications;
 - Routes to list, create, update and remove External Communications;